nehalsinghpunjabi/NexSpend/README.md

 NexSpend helps users track expenses, understand spending habits, and make smarter financial decisions through AI-powered insights, voice expense tracking, and natural language expense entry.

+## AI Used

+GPT-5.6 (Codex) was used as a development assistant throughout the project.
+It helped accelerate Flutter development, UI implementation, Supabase integration, Riverpod state management, voice expense tracking, natural language expense parsing, AI Copilot functionality, analytics dashboards, and overall debugging.
+GPT-5.6 was also used to iterate on user experience, improve application architecture, resolve implementation issues, and rapidly prototype new features.
+All final decisions, integration, testing, and project direction were performed by the developer.

 ## Features

 ### Smart Expense Tracking